Skip to main content

 Yes

-Kids aged 6 to 15 ski for CHF 47 per day at Villars-Gryon-Les Diablerets.
+Your kids aged 6 to 15 ski for CHF 47 per day at Villars-Gryon-Les Diablerets.
 That's a solid 30% discount off the adult rate, though calling it generous requires a generous definition of the word.
-You'll want to check at the ticket office whether your youngest qualifies for a free pass, as Swiss resorts commonly let children under 6 ride free, though Villars doesn't advertise this as loudly as some competitors.
+Check at the ticket office whether your youngest qualifies for a free pass, as Swiss resorts commonly let children under 6 ride free, though Villars doesn't advertise this as loudly as some competitors.

 Villars is not part of the Epic Pass or Ikon Pass networks, so if you're sitting on one of those from your North American skiing, it won't help you here.
 The Magic Pass is Villars' loyalty play, and it's a strong one for families based in Switzerland or those making repeat trips to the Alpes Vaudoises region.